Update: April 14, 2017

 Number of openings left: 8

 How are great TV and film stories created like STRANGER THINGS, THE WALKING DEAD, THE GAME OF THRONES, ORANGE IS THE NEW BLACK, THIS IS US, THE AVENGERS or DEADPOOL?

-Here is your chance to learn the craft of screen and television writing to see if you’re the next JJ Abrams, David Chase or Diablo Cody.
+Here is your chance to learn the craft of screen and television writing to see if you’re the next JJ Abrams, David Chase, Diablo Cody or Wes Anderson.

 At this one-week intensive script writing workshop, you'll learn the elements of storytelling, find your voice as a writer and create your own scripts, as well as learn what it takes to work as a team of writers to develop a television spec script of some of the hottest shows out there.
 At the end of the course, you’ll have completed a short script, the tools to uncover the mysteries of storytelling, and a collection of exercises to jump-start your creativity.

-Who's Eligible: Students entering grades 9 through 12.
+Who's Eligible: Students entering grades 9 through 12 and high school graduates.

-$ 825 -- *Resident Students, room, board and tuition (three meals per day).
+$ 1,025 - *Resident students, room, board and tuition (three meals per day)

 *Students must be at least 16 years of age to live on campus.